 3.2.3.1.
 Whenever Unit 1 is not operating, operate Unit 2 for adult attraction.

 3.2.3.2.
-Between September 15 and the end of February, spillbay 2 may be closed for up to one workday for maintenance activities.
-During the outage, operate spillbay 3 for adult attraction flow
+Between September 1 and the end of November, spillbay 2 may be closed for up to one workday for maintenance activities.
+During the outage, operate spillbay 5 for adult attraction flow.
+Efforts should be made to minimize the outage as much as possible.

 Comments: